jonrau1/ElectricEye/README.md

 docker build -t electriceye:local .
 ```

-From here you can push to your repository of chocie, be sure to change the tag from `local` to whichever tag your repository is expecting or whatever you prefer.
-Maybe just latest, like a chad?
+From here you can push to your repository of choice, be sure to change the tag from `local` to whichever tag your repository is expecting or whatever you prefer.
+Maybe just `latest`, like a decabillionaire sigma grindset gigachad?

 ### Pulling Images